OpenIndiana/oi-docs/docs/handbook/getting-started.md

 Note the following limitations of support for non-global zones in the beadm utility and in related processes:

-* When you use the pkg image-update command, the command only upgrades ipkg branded zones.
+* When using the `pkg update` command, the `-r` switch is required to upgrade all zones.
-* The beadm utility is not supported inside a non-global zone.
+* The `beadm` utility is not supported inside a non-global zone.
 * Non-global zone support is limited to ZFS support.
 Zones are not supported unless they are on ZFS.
 * Zones are not supported in the rpool/ROOT namespace.
 Non-global zones are cloned or copied only when the original zone is within the shared area for the global zone, for example, within rpool/export or within rpool/zones.
-* Although the beadm utility affects the non-global zones on your system, the beadm utility does not display zones information.
-Use the zoneadm utility to view changes in the zones in your boot environment.
-For example, use the zoneadm list command to view a list of all current zones on the system.
+* Although the `beadm` utility affects the non-global zones on your system, the `beadm` utility does not display zones information.
+Use the `zoneadm` utility to view changes in the zones in your boot environment.
+For example, use the `zoneadm` list command to view a list of all current zones on the system.

 For further information, see the `zoneadm`<sup>1M</sup> man page.